About Heartland's sustainability

 Follow our progress

-We’re pleased to share details about progress we’re making on our sustainability journey: From reducing emissions and fresh water uptake in our operations, to supporting research that finds ways for us to use post-consumer recycled plastics in new and innovative ways.
+We’re pleased to share details about progress we’re making on our sustainability journey: From reducing emissions and fresh water uptake in our operations, to supporting research and partnerships that find ways for us to use post-consumer recycled plastics in new and innovative ways.

 Read our Impact Report